-25. Twice Upon a Yesterday – Had an uneven tone but worth watching.
+25. Twice Upon a Yesterday – Has an uneven tone but is worth watching.
 Recognize the brunette on the right?
-Yep, that’s Lena Headey (aka, Game of Thrones’ Circe).
+Yep, that’s Lena Headey (AKA Circe).

 26. Millenium – Great concept based on a John Varley short story, but the 1989 movie looks out of date.
 This is a movie that must be remade.